HarrisonWAffel/interPlot/README.md

 + Server functionality to allow for continuous mapping
 + - [x] A more sustainable API solution which scales more readily
 + - [x] A web client to act as the server interface
-+ Document the API calls more heavily.
++ Document the API calls more heavily and undertake best practices for a golang server.

 Setup